oliveiramarina/ReMoto_AIDP/README.md

 # ReMoto_AIDP
-Multiscale neuromusculoskeletal model of the human lower limb
+Multiscale neuromusculoskeletal model of the human lower limb written in Fortran.